Cultural Considerations in Advocacy: Portuguese-Speaking Africa

 Joinder and rejoinder follow.

 Pleadings are markedly formal in both style and language.
-Since judges are historically generalists, rather than specialists in specific areas of law – except those who preside over specialised courts, such as those set up to govern tax or maritime law issues – objective, clear-cut and succinct pleadings are advisable.
+Because judges are historically generalists, rather than specialists in specific areas of law – except those who preside over specialised courts, such as those set up to govern tax or maritime law issues – objective, clear-cut and succinct pleadings are advisable.

 Once the written stage of proceedings is over, the judge may choose to convene a preliminary hearing with a view to reconciling the parties.
-If no such hearing is held, the judge then draws up a court order ruling on any pre-emptive issue of law raised by the parties in their pleadings and with a selection of facts (1) that are deemed to have already been established in the proceedings based on party confession or documents with full and complete evidentiary force and (2) that are still to be proven.
+If a hearing is not held, the judge then draws up a court order ruling on any pre-emptive issue of law raised by the parties in their pleadings and with a selection of facts (1) that are deemed to have already been established in the proceedings based on party confession or documents with full and complete evidentiary force, and (2) that are still to be proven.
 At this stage, the presiding judge may in any case find that he or she is already able to decide on the merits without going to trial either because the merits of the case are solely based on legal grounds or, when this is not the situation, he or she finds that the proceedings already contain all the necessary elements for a judgment to be delivered.

 The Code on Civil Procedure in Angola, Cape Verde, Guinea-Bissau, Mozambique, and São Tomé and Príncipe presents a mixed approach between the inquisitorial and adversarial systems.
-Thus, although the general rule is that each party must prove the facts that it claims, courts also have the duty to seek the truth, and in view of such a duty, can order that evidence be provided for this purpose ex officio.
+Thus, although the general rule is that each party must prove the facts that it claims, courts also have the duty to seek the truth, and in view of this duty, can order that evidence be provided for this purpose ex officio.
 This means that in these jurisdictions the court may, on its own initiative, or following the request of one of the parties, request that certain information, opinions, photographs, drawings, objects and any document necessary to the clarification of the truth be disclosed or brought before it.
 Should parties refrain from filing the requested documents, this may result in reverting to the rules on the burden of proof or lead to the determination of fines or the court adopting coercive measures to guarantee proper filing.

 The court will also decide whether to waive certain privileges, if so requested.